Unaimend/bionim/README.md

 # Assembly
  * DeBruijn Graph building

+# Documentation
+All algorithms and data structures are documented in the projects wiki.

 # Credits
 In this section are all packages listed on which bionim depends and which were not created by me.
  * [PhylogeNi](https://github.com/kerrycobb/PhylogeNi) A library for working with phylogenetic trees